robertgshaw2-neuralmagic/nm_projects/Ultralytics-STL-README.md

 Many inference runtimes accept ONNX as the input format.

-The SparseML installation provides a `sparseml.yolov5.export_onnx` command that you can use to export.
-The export process ensures that the quantized and pruned models properly tranlated to ONNX.
+SparseML provides a `sparseml.yolov5.export_onnx` command that you can use to export.
+SparseML's export process ensures that the quantized and pruned models properly tranlated to ONNX.
 Be sure the `--weights` argument points to your trained model.

 ```